graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## Request Parameters

-A request for execution should contain the following request parameters:
+A {GraphQL-over-HTTP request} is formed of the following parameters:

 - {query} - A Document containing GraphQL Operations and Fragments to execute.
 - {operationName} - (_Optional_): The name of the Operation in the Document to